notiflix/notiflix.github.io/src/_database/pages/notify.md

   docsRouteId: DOCUMENTATION
   demoTitle: Demo
   demoDescription: A text can be typed for the demonstration.
+  demoInputPlaceholder: Message
   demoButton: Send
-  demoInputPlaceholder: Message
   callbackTitle: Callback Function
   callbackDescription: A callback function can be added as a second parameter.
 The callback function can be used for all types of notifications.
-  callbackNote: The notifications with the callback function do not disappear until they were clicked.
+The notifications with the callback function do not disappear until they were clicked.
+  callbackMessage: Show an alert.
+  callbackInputPlaceholder: Message
+  callbackButton: Send
   extendTitle: Extending the Options
   extendDescription: Extending the initialize options with new options for each notification element.
   types: